dciabrin/ngdevkit/README.md

 ### Pre-requisite

 You need to install various dependencies to build gcc, sdcc and ImageMagick for all the graphics trickery.
-You also need SDL 2.0 and Python 2.7 for the emulator and its source-level debugging support.
+You also need SDL 2.0 for the emulator and its source-level debugging support.
 On a Debian-derived distro, this can be done with:

     apt-get install gcc curl